12 Best Waterfalls in Maui That Are Absolutely Stunning

 The series of picturesque waterfalls and Maui swimming holes aren’t far from the Oheo Gulch parking lot.

-There is a lower part to the waterfalls and the loop trail is called Kuloa Point Trail.
+There is a lower part of the waterfalls, and the loop trail is called Kuloa Point Trail.

 It takes about 15 minutes to get to the waterfalls.